Floppy/floppy.github.io/_posts/2015-07-02-osx-security-theatre.markdown

 ### Keybase

 Of course, if you want to encrypt email, you need other people's keys.
 You can share in a number of ways through GPGTools, but one of the easiest is to use [Keybase](http://keybase.io/Floppy).
-It's invite-only (shout on Twitter if you want one, plenty of people have spares, apart from me), and it's basically a way of linking your PGP key to your social network accounts, and letting people get hold of your key easily.
+It's invite-only (shout on Twitter if you want one, plenty of people have spares, including me), and it's basically a way of linking your PGP key to your social network accounts, and letting people get hold of your key easily.

 The one big thing I'd change about Keybase is that they should just get rid of the ability to generate and store a private key on their site.
 I know they're trying to make it easy, but it's a massive security antipattern and even people who I know have decent technical knowledge have used it; it's just too temptingly simple.